HoloRes/holotools-api/README.md

 Documentation can be found [here](https://holores.github.io/holotools-api/modules/index.html).

-This project was intended for me to learn how to work with NPM and Typescript.
+This project was intended for me to learn how to work with the NPM registry, Typescript and mocha + chai.